 4.1 At Proptec’s sole discretion the Price will be either:

 4.1.1 as indicated on invoices or statements provided by Proptec to the Customer in respect of Goods supplied or delivered; or

 4.1.2 Proptec’s price for the Goods as at the Delivery Date of the Goods according to Proptec’s current advertised catalogue.

-4.2 Proptec may request payment by the Customer of a non-refundable Deposit of a maximum 30% prior to the supply or delivery of the Goods.
+4.2 Proptec has the right to exercise the request of payment by the Customer of a non-refundable Deposit of up to a maximum 30% prior to the supply or delivery of all Goods.

-4.3 Proptec may, in its sole discretion, require payment of the Price by the Customer either prior to or on delivery of the Goods.
+4.3 Proptec, in its sole discretion, can require payment of the Price by the Customer either prior to or on delivery of the Goods.
 If pre-payment of the Price is required, payment must be received by Proptec by 12pm the day prior to dispatch of the Goods.

 4.4 Payment of the Price will be as stated on the invoice or any other form provided by Proptec to the Customer.
 If no time for payment of the Price is stated then payment of the Price will be thirty (30) days following the date of the relevant invoice or statement (as the case may be).